Will Penisini: Background

 Penisini was born in Blacktown, New South Wales, Australia.
 He is of Tongan heritage.

 He played his junior football for the Rouse Hill Rhinos.

 Penisini attended Quakers Hill East Public School from Kindergarten to Year 6, winning many sporting accolades and becoming a popular figure among his peers and teachers for his sporting prowess, particularly in rugby league and union.
 He first attended Patrician Brothers' College, Blacktown and then transferred at the end of year 7 to The King's School, Parramatta.
 While at King's, he was a member of the premiership winning First XV rugby union team in 2018 and captain of the undefeated First XV rugby union team in 2020.

 In 2016, at the age of 14, Penisini joined Parramatta Eels' junior development squad.

 Playing career

 2019 & 2020

-Penisini played for Parramatta's SG Ball and Jersey Flegg teams in 2019 & 2020.
-Representing the NSW under 16's & 18's teams in 2018 and 2019, breaking his ankle in the under 18's game.
-Due to COVID-19, Penisini played for Kings XV rugby union team.
+Penisini played for Parramatta's SG Ball and Jersey Flegg teams in 2019 and 2020.
+Representing the NSW under 16s and 18s teams in 2018 and 2019, breaking his ankle in the under 18s game.
+Due to COVID-19, Penisini played for King's XV rugby union team.